MinellaPersonalProjects/my-tech-teachings/content/blog/styling-vuetify-grids.md

 #code

-Follow along the different code examples given in the tutorial by running the command `yarn create vuetify` and under the *src > components > HelloWorld.vue* , delete everything under the `<template></template>` tags and replace the items between with the examples we discuss.
+Follow along the different code examples given in the tutorial by running the command `yarn create vuetify` and under the _src > components > HelloWorld.vue_, delete everything within the `<template></template>` tags and replace the items between with the examples we discuss.
 You can view the expected result as well in this tutorial, to make sure everything looks right.

-Now we're ready to code !
+Now we're ready to code!

-## Your First Grid Column
+# Your First Grid Column

 We are going to make a big block that stretches across the screen, so you're content grabs the attention it deserves

 ::code-image

 ![Image](https://i.imgur.com/ZH7aOpf.png)

 #code

 ```html
     <v-container>
         <v-row>